-We hope to prepare children to face challenges and succeed in our changing world by taking local and global action.
+Encouraging children to face challenges and succeed in our changing world by taking local and global action.

-◆Set goals and make a plan to meet them successfully.
+◆Achieve – Students will learn how to set goals and make a plan to meet them successfully.

 - 3 The school is committed to educating both Japanese and foreign students to be international, critical thinkers and lifelong learners by encouraging their curiosity and learning through inquiry.

 - 4 The world is constantly changing, therefore we must discover all we can know about what that world would be like in the future to prepare and empower our children to be open-minded, reflective and confident for the challenge.